codeforsanjose/findahome/README.md

 Since fancy webapps like Zillow and Padmapper lack rent controlled listings and Social Serve is not on par with with said fancy webapps, Find a Home's goal is to provide a web and mobile application that serves the community - all while being really, really good looking.

+# Sneak peek

+There is a staging server that lives [here](http://199.245.57.129/).
+Due to the rapid pace of development, it may be broken at any time so keep that in mind - sorry.

 ## Tech

 Both the mobile and web applications will be powered by a Rails based API that serves up rental listings within Santa Clara county, with the initial listings being crawled from the Social Serve website.
 The API conforms to the JSON:API standard and will use Swagger to both document the API and provide SDK generation for various languages.